Welcome Guest!

 Section Description:

-Cold runner systems are an important aspect of mold design.
-By optimizing cold runner shapes and sizes, important molding processes such as pressure drops, polymer shearing, packing and cooling behavior, gate sealing time, and overall cycle time can be made more efficient as well.
+Cold runner systems are an essential aspect of mold design.
+By optimizing cold runner shapes and sizes, important molding processes such as pressure drops, polymer shearing, packing and cooling behavior, gate sealing time, and overall cycle time can also be made more efficient.

 Length: Lessons are approximately 15-20 minutes long each